nworb999/reality-agents/README.md

 ### service layer

 This layer processes requests from the API layer, applying business rules that are not directly part of the core game logic.
 This includes determining which game type a request refers to.
 It will also act as a mediator between the API layer and the domain layer, calling upon the domain layer to carry out game-related operations.
 The domain layer and the API layer should remain separate, otherwise.
 The service layer will also handle interactions with the database.

+## frameworks

+In the future, I might need to convert this project into a web-based application.
+In that case, I would use a framework like FastAPI.